algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 #### 7.1.2 Drag & Drop Menu

-To add an element (like we see at the top of the section), you can drag and drop it from the bar on the left side, as shown in the image.
+To add an element (as we see at the top of the section), you can drag and drop it from the bar on the left side, as shown in the image.
 They act like flex containers[^3] in HTML[^4], allowing you to group elements but also, put them in a Row, Column with a Space Between each element in the container, and so on. <br>

 ![Drag & Drop Menu](/Documents/Technical/Images/drag_&_drop_menu.jpeg)